Gonorrhea treatment | How do you treat gonorrhea?

 - Increased risk of HIV/AIDs

-- Complications in babies such as sores, blindness and infection
+- Complications in babies born to mothers with untreated gonorrhea, such as eye infections and even blindness

 - Fever, rash, skin sores, joint pain, swelling and stiffness are possible results.

 The treatment for gonorrhea is relatively simple once you have been diagnosed early.
 As mentioned, you will need antibiotics as prescribed by your doctor.

 Can gonorrhea go away without treatment?